Dushime20/urutibz-frontend/README.md

-# Uruti eRental - Car Rental Website
+# Uruti eRental - Universal Rental Platform

-A modern, component-based car rental website built with React, TypeScript, Vite, and Tailwind CSS.
+A modern, component-based peer-to-peer rental platform built with React, TypeScript, Vite, and Tailwind CSS.
+Rent anything from cameras and tools to vehicles and electronics across Africa.

 ## 📋 Project Documentation